 To play a solo on a song, you basically need to be able to improvise with single notes, usually using the melody as a reference, while someone else plays the chords.

-The quickest, easiest way to get started with guitar solos is to learn the first position of the major pentatonic scale.
+If you really want to know how to become a good guitar player, the quickest, easiest way to get started with guitar solos is to learn the first position of the major pentatonic scale.
 Then learn how to move it around the neck so you can play solos in every key.
 From there, when you want to improve your guitar soloing skills, you need to learn positions 2-5 of the pentatonic scale.
 These five positions are the secret to lead guitar playing.
 Learn them well, and you won't have to learn any other scale patterns.

 In fact, I never bother with other scale or arpeggio patterns because I look at the pentatonic as the framework for notes on the entire guitar.
 Then, I couple it with basic music theory.
 To do this, you want to learn how the scale degrees work in each pentatonic pattern, which will help you manipulate the pentatonic scale so you can add any other scal or arpeggio notes you might want or need.